Manually remove lingering objects on outdated replication partners

 Original KB number: 314282

-You bring a domain controller (DC) or global catalog server online after it has been offline for a long time.
-After it comes online, you observer one or more of the following issues:
+When you bring a domain controller or global catalog server back online after it has been offline for a long time, any of the following issues might occur:

-• E-mail messages are not delivered to a user whose user object was moved between domains.
-After you bring the outdated DC or global catalog server back online, both instances of the user object appear in the global catalog.
-Both objects have the same e-mail address, so e-mail messages cannot be delivered.
+• Email messages aren't delivered to a user whose user object was moved between domains.
+After you bring the outdated domain controller or global catalog server back online, both instances of the user object appear in the global catalog content.
+Both objects have the same email address, so email messages can't be delivered.

 • A user account that no longer exists still appears in the global address list.